YellowOnion/steam-runtime-tools/pressure-vessel/launch.1.md

     owned by the **flatpak-portal** per-user service, and the *COMMAND* is launched in a Flatpak sub-sandbox, similar to **flatpak-spawn**(1) without the **--host** option.
-    Options that alter how the sub-sandbox is created, such as **--sandbox-flag**, are not currently supported.
+    Most options that alter how the sub-sandbox is created, such as **--sandbox-flag**, are not currently supported.
     As with **org.freedesktop.Flatpak**, the
     **--terminate** option is not allowed in this mode.